shubhangibw/shubhangibw/README.md

 ## Hi there 👋

+My name is Shubhangi Waldiya, and I am currently a first-year Computer Science and Business Economics major at El Camino College.
+Some projects I have worked on are:
+- Sensitive Data Redaction
+- Memory Mind
+- Income Predictor
+- Phishing Predictor
+- Computing Club Website
+- Mycroft Skills

 <!--
 **shubhangibw/shubhangibw** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.